-- The proprietor has ultimate responsibility for health and safety matters in the school. - The proprietor delegates operational matters and day-to-day tasks to the head of school and staff members.
+- The proprietor has ultimate responsibility for health and safety matters in the school. - The proprietor delegates operational matters and day-to-day tasks to the Executive Head and staff members.

-3.3 The Head Teacher
+3.3 The Executive Head

-The Head Teacher is responsible for the implementation of this policy, including:
+The Executive Head is responsible for the implementation of this policy, including:

-- Ensuring that an appropriate number of appointed persons and/or trained first aid personnel are present in the school at all times. - Ensuring that first aiders have an appropriate qualification, keep training up to date and remain competent to perform their role. - Ensuring all staff are aware of first aid procedures. - Ensuring appropriate risk assessments are completed and appropriate measures are put in place. - Undertaking, or ensuring that managers undertake, risk assessments, as appropriate, and that appropriate measures are put in place. - Ensuring that adequate space is available for catering to the medical needs of pupils. - Reporting specified incidents to the HSE when necessary (see section 6)
+- Ensuring that an appropriate number of appointed persons and/or trained first aid personnel are present in the school at all times. - Ensuring that first aiders have an appropriate qualification, keep training up to date and remain competent to perform their role. - Ensuring all staff are aware of first aid procedures. - Ensuring appropriate risk assessments are completed and appropriate measures are put in place. - Undertaking, or ensuring that managers undertake, risk assessments, as appropriate, and that appropriate measures are put in place. - Ensuring that adequate space is available for catering to the medical needs of young learners. - Reporting specified incidents to the HSE when necessary (see section 6)